cn0047/stash/ed/t/programming.more/solid.md

 # Extra

+Package cohesion:
+REP - Release Reuse Equivalency Principle, the granule of reuse is the granule of release.
-Common-Closure Principle - classes that change together must be packaged together.
+CCP - Common-Closure Principle, classes that change together are packaged together.
+CRP - Common Reuse Principle, classes that are used together are packaged together.

+Couplings between packages:
+ADP - Acyclic Dependencies Principle, the dependency graph of packages must have no cycles.
+SDP - Stable Dependencies Principle, depend in the direction of stability.
+SAP - Stable Abstractions Principle, abstractness increases with stability.